 Companies that embrace new technology are likely to experience better productivity and flexibility.
-Customers are able to sign up for services quicker and more securely than before, and can be given the choice of how they’d like to verify their identity.
+Customers can sign up for services faster and more securely than before.

 In businesses, 2FA is used so employees can securely access corporate applications, data, documents, and back-office systems from virtually any location without putting company data at risk.

 Implementing 2FA can help reduce the lengthy and costly password reset calls and can act as a secure way for customers to sort these issues out themselves.